Paul Richter has been practicing all aspects of intellectual property law at Kenyon for over 20 years.

 Mr. Richter also has extensive experience representing Kenyon clients before the USPTO.
 He regularly handles complex inter partes matters before the USPTO, such as IPRs, reexaminations, and interferences; and argues cases before the USPTO Board of Appeals.

 He also strategically guides his clients in creating, prosecuting and developing global patent portfolios across a variety of industries.
 He works with foreign associates to develop and defend his clients’ foreign patent rights, including in opposition proceedings before the European Patent Office.

-Mr. Richter’s practice also includes counseling his clients and providing them with opinions regarding patent infringement, validity and enforceability issues.
+Mr. Richter’s practice further includes counseling his clients and providing them with opinions regarding patent infringement, validity, and enforceability issues.
 He is actively involved in the negotiation and licensing of intellectual property rights.

 Prior to joining Kenyon, Mr. Richter worked as a chemical engineer, where he carried out research and development activities in the high explosives industry.

 - Boston Scientific in a patent infringement law suit involving drug-eluting stents.
 Successfully obtained a finding of summary judgment in favor of Boston Scientific in a case involving potentially several hundreds of millions of dollars in damages.
 Judge Robinson held that Johnson & Johnson's four patents were invalid.
 Boston Scientific Corp. and Boston Scientific Scimed v.
 Johnson & Johnson and Cordis Corp.
 (D. Del.)

 - Barnes & Noble in defending its NOOK eReader products from claims of patent infringement made by Microsoft in the ITC concerning various hardware and software patents.
 Certain Handheld Electronic Computing Devices, Related Software and Components Thereof (ITC)